wuzhanglin/Autoware/README.md

 You should now have a Docker image named `autoware-kinetic`.

 We also need LGSVL's autoware-data repository, which contains map files and launch scripts for running with the simulator.
-Since the point cloud files are large, it is best to use Git LFS.

-If you do not already have Git LFS installed, follow these [instructions](https://git-lfs.github.com/).
+This repository also uses Git LFS.

 Clone the autoware-data repository: